cair/GraphTsetlinMachine/README.md

 <p align="center">
   <img width="75%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/MessagePassing.png">
 </p>
 When a node receives a message, it adds the message to its properties.
 In this manner, the messages supplement the node properties with contextual information.
-This enables learning and reasoning with nested clauses, explained below.
+This enables logical learning and reasoning with nested clauses, explained below.

-### Learning and Reasoning With Nested Clauses
+### Logical Learning and Reasoning With Nested Clauses

 <p align="center">
   <img width="100%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/DeepLogicalLearningAndReasoning.png">